 Master of Orion 2 (1996)

-As you can hear, using the SBPro mode may be suboptimal in some late-era DOS games.
+As you can hear, using the card's SBPro mode may be suboptimal in some late-era DOS games.
 For more details, you might want to check this thread: A List of DOS Games with 16-Bit Sound

 OPTi game fixes

-I did encounter some compatibility issues with a couple of games when using this card.
+I did encounter compatibility issues with a couple of games when using this card.
 It was mostly related to Epic Megagames releases (see below) which didn't want to recognize it as a proper SBPro.
 They still worked with the "Sound Blaster Clone" setup option, but that resulted in lower quality sound.